Royal Palace of Milan: Recent era and loss of the Hall of Caryatids

-The whole building was heavily damaged on the night of 15 August 1943, when the city was caught in heavy shelling by the British forces.

-Even if the bombs only hit a small part of the roof, damages quickly extended across the whole structure because of a colossal fire that was not noted and quenched in time, testament to Milan's general state of disarray on that eventful night.

-All wooden fixtures and furnishings went lost but the high temperature damaged even the famous stuccoes and Appiani's paintings, ruining the Hall of Caryatids beyond repair.
+The whole building was heavily damaged on the night of 15 August 1943, when the city was caught in heavy bombing by the Royal Air Force.
+Even if the bombs only hit a small part of the roof, damage quickly extended across the whole structure because of a colossal fire that was not noted and quenched in time, testament to Milan's general state of disarray on that eventful night.
+All wooden fixtures and furnishings went lost and the high temperature damaged even the famous stuccoes and Appiani's paintings, ruining the Hall of Caryatids beyond repair.
 Its wooden beams collapsed and trusses smashed on the floor, damaging it together with the vault, the balcony and the gallery.
 The other halls were also damaged by water seepage, after many of the roof tiles went lost in the raid.

-After a few years being left to itself, repair works at the Palazzo commenced in 1947, after the end of the war.
+After a few years being left to itself, repair works at the palazzo commenced in 1947, after the end of the war.
 Italy's Cultural Heritage Superintendence started the refurbishment of the building and the Hall of Caryatids.
 A new floor and a new roof were built in a much simpler style, purposely leaving aside any ornate past decoration as a testament to the atrocities of the war.
 Fortunately it is still possible to admire the magnificent decorations of the Hall of Caryatids before its destruction in many paintings and photographs.

 The Hall, deprived of its ancient luster, was brought back to international attention in 1953 when it was chosen by Picasso to host an exhibition.
 The Spanish artist's work Guernica was the main feature of the exhibition, symbolically displayed in the now much plainer Hall of Caryatids.

 Starting in year 2000, the Italian government has commissioned a fuller restoration of the royal palace.
 The Hall of Caryatids was not redecorated to bring back its former splendor but only conservatively preserved, by removing the blackening on the walls, reinforcing the structural units and cleaning the remaining paintings.
 Sketches of the old ceiling were drawn on the cover of the new white ceiling, to give an impression of what the room looked like in the past.